13 benefits and challenges of cultural diversity in the workplace

 6. Benefit: Diverse teams are more productive and perform better

 The range of experience, expertise, and working methods that a diverse workplace offers can boost problem-solving capacity and lead to greater productivity.
 In fact, studies have shown organizations with a culture of diversity and inclusion are both happier and more productive.

 Where working in homogeneous teams can seem easier, it can cause a business to settle for the status quo.
 Diversity, on the other hand, can breed healthy competition, stretching a team in a positive way to achieve their best.
 This atmosphere of healthy competition can lead to the optimization of company processes for greater efficiency.
 As a recent article in the Harvard Business Review argues, the challenges of working in a diverse team are one of the reasons why diverse teams perform better: “working on diverse teams produces better outcomes precisely because it’s harder.”

 7. Benefit: Greater opportunity for personal and professional growth

 Fundamentally, an inclusive and culturally diverse business will attract talented, ambitious, and globally minded professionals who will appreciate the opportunity for personal and professional growth.

 Working across cultures can be a truly enriching experiencing, allowing others to learn about perspectives and traditions from around the world.
 Bonding over similarities and differences can help you to become a global citizen, abandoning prejudices or an ethnocentric world view—something that is increasingly valuable.
-In 2017

 A diverse set of colleagues can be professionally enriching too—exposing you to new skills and approaches to work, and developing an international network that can take your career in exciting new directions or abroad.